 Serving Suggestions

+I like to serve the chicken drummies warm, on their own, as an appetizer, snack, or fun side dish.
 Although they are very flavorful and technically don’t need a sauce – c’mon, we all love to dunk a crunchy breaded chicken wing into a delicious dipping sauce!
-A few of our favorites include:
+A few of my favorites include:

 Or pair them with any other rich and creamy sauce you like!